What happens if I change careers or no longer work through Local 8?

 What is Commuted Value?

-The Commuted value of an earned pension benefit is an actuarially-determined amount that represents the present value of the member's future retirement pension.
-Calculations are only performed following a particular service event such as;
+The Commuted Value, also known as CV, of an earned pension benefit is an actuarially-determined amount that represents the present value of the member's future retirement pension.
+It represents the lump sum payment equal to the amount of money that would have to be set aside today, to generate a future pension.

 Commuted Values are very sensitive to interest rates at the time of the calculation and vary from one member to another because they use the individual's age, pension earned and expected retirement date.